christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -   John the Baptist = Yohanan ben Zakkai.
 Father of Gamaliel and grandfather of Jesus ben Gamla/Gamaliel.
 -   Ptolemy XIII Theos Philopator = Gaius Octavius aka Emperor Gaius Julius Caesar Augustus, son of Julius Caesar and Berenice IV aka Alfidia (Cleopatra VII sister).
 -   Rabbi Akiva = Epictetus?
 Or his Roman teacher Gaius Musonius Rufus?
 Rabbi Akiva also likely took on the role of 'Paul the Apostle'.
 (Akiva and Epictetus were born and died on the same date, and Epictetus had a hand in writing the new testament.
-See: 'Epictetus and the New Testament' by Douglas Simmonds Sharp (1914))
+See: 'Epictetus and the New Testament' by Douglas Simmonds Sharp (1914).
+Epicteus and Pilny the Younger were both in the same places at the same time; Rome, Nicopolis, and Bithynia-Pontus).

 Definitions